jonnor/ESC-CNN-microcontroller/report/report.md

 ## Further work

 Quantization of the models should further reduce CPU, RAM and FLASH usage.
-This could be used to fit slightly larger models, or to make existing models more efficient.
+This could be used to fit slightly larger models or to make existing models more efficient.
 The CMSIS-NN library[@CMSIS-NN] utilizes 8-bit integer operations and is optimized for the ARM Cortex M4F.
 However it has also been shown that CNNs can be effectively implemented with as little as 2 bits[@andri2016yodann][@miyashita2016convolutional][@IncrementalNetworkQuantization], and without using any multiplications[@leng2018extremely][@cintra2018low].

-Utilizing larger amounts of training data might be able to increase performance of models.
+Utilizing larger amounts of training data might be able to increase performance of the models.
-Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition], or applying stronger data augmentation techniques (such as Mixup[@Mixup] or SpecAugment[@SpecAugment]).
+Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition] or applying stronger data augmentation techniques such as Mixup[@Mixup] or SpecAugment[@SpecAugment].

 In a practical deployment of on-sensor classification, it is still desirable to collect *some* data for evaluation of performance and further training.
-This could be sampled at random, but an on-sensor implementation of Active Learning[@ActiveLearningSonyc][@SemiSupervisedActiveLearning] could be able to make this process more power efficient.
+This could be sampled at random, but an on-sensor implementation of Active Learning[@ActiveLearningSonyc][@SemiSupervisedActiveLearning] could be able to make this process more power-efficient.

 <!--
 Normally such training and evaluation data is transferred as raw PCM audio,